GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 ---
-title: Feedback wanted-CORS for private networks (RFC1918)
+title: "Feedback wanted: CORS for private networks (RFC1918)"
 subhead: |
   Mitigate the risks associated with unintentional exposure of devices and servers on a client’s internal network to the web at large.
 description: |
   Unintentional exposure of devices and servers on a client’s internal network to the web at large makes them vulnerable to malicious attacks.
 CORS-RFC1918 is a proposal to block requests from public networks by default